chermes/droceRoG/README.txt

 still in development.
 If you have any suggestions, ideas or find bugs, please report them in the GitHub Issues section [5].
-A PocketBook executable will be released when a stable version 1.0 is reached, major bugs have been fixed, and the main functionality is implemented (hopefully, soon).
+A PocketBook executable will be released when a stable version 1.0 is reached, major bugs have been fixed, and the main functionality is implemented (hopefully, soon) but unstable releases 0.X are published before.

 2. Install the Program
 ----------------------
-Since there is no official release yet, you're not able to download and install the program on-the-fly.
-But you can download the sources, compile it for yourself (see section "Development") and put droceRoG on your ebook.
+There are official compiled releases on GitHub [6] (droceRoG_*.zip), but you can also compile the program for yourself (see section "Development").
+In both cases, the installation procedure is the same:

 For installing droceRoG, you need the following files:
 * drocerog.app